Skip to Content

 To view our Guide to Tree Protection, see our Forms & Documents section at the bottom of this webpage.

-The Private Tree By-law only applies within the Urban Planning Area of the City of Burlington.
+The Private Tree By-law only applies within the Urban Boundary of the City of Burlington.

-• The Urban Planning Area Boundary is the area below the black dotted line.
+• The Urban Boundary is the area below and within the black dotted line areas.

-• The Rural Planning Area Boundary is the green area above the black dotted line.
+• The Rural Boundary is the area highlighted in green.

 View our interactive map – once there, search for your address by clicking the looking-glass icon.